mangrv/image-optimizer/README.md

 *   webm
 *   heic

-You can modify the list of supported file types by editing the regular expression in the following line:
+Modify the list of supported file types by editing the regular expression:

     if [[ $EXTENSION =~ ^(jpg|jpeg|png|tiff|webm|heic)$ ]]; then

 ### File Naming

 The script generates new filenames based on the current date and a counter.
-The format is `mmdd+pcpart+counter.jpg`.
-You can change the prefix or structure by modifying:
+Format: `mmdd+pcpart+counter.jpg`.
+Modify the prefix or structure:

     NEW_FILENAME="$(date +%m%d)+pcpart+$COUNTER.jpg"

-### Image Conversion and Optimization
+### Image Conversion, Optimization, and Watermarking

 By default, images are converted to JPEG format with a quality setting of 75 and resized to a maximum width of 600 pixels.
-These settings can be adjusted in the `convert` command:
+These settings, along with watermarking, are adjustable in the `convert` command:

-    convert "$SORTED_FILEPATH" -auto-orient -strip -quality 75 -resize 600x "$PROCESSED_FOLDER/$NEW_FILENAME"
+    convert "$SORTED_FILEPATH" -auto-orient -strip -quality 75 -resize 600x \
+            -gravity southeast -pointsize 12 -fill white -annotate +10+10 "Your Watermark Here" \
+            "$PROCESSED_FOLDER/$NEW_FILENAME"

-*   `-auto-orient`: Corrects the orientation based on EXIF data.
+*   `-auto-orient`: Corrects orientation based on EXIF data.
-*   `-strip`: Removes any profiles or comments to reduce size.
+*   `-strip`: Removes profiles or comments to reduce size.
-*   `-quality 75`: Sets the compression level (0 to 100; higher means better quality and larger file size).
+*   `-quality 75`: Sets compression level.
-*   `-resize 600x`: Resizes the image to a maximum width of 600 pixels while maintaining aspect ratio.
+*   `-resize 600x`: Resizes image, maintaining aspect ratio.
+*   Watermark Options:

+*   `-gravity southeast`: Positions the watermark (change as needed).
+*   `-pointsize 12`: Font size of the watermark text.
+*   `-fill white`: Color of the watermark text.
+*   `-annotate +10+10 "Your Watermark Here"`: The watermark text and its position.

 ### Further Compression with jpegoptim

-For additional optimization of JPEG files, the `jpegoptim` command is used:
+For additional JPEG optimization:

     jpegoptim --max=80 "$PROCESSED_FOLDER/$NEW_FILENAME"

-`--max=80`: Sets the maximum quality to 80%.
-You can adjust the quality percentage as needed.
+`--max=80`: Sets maximum quality to 80%.
+Adjust as needed.

 ### Incrementing Counter

-The counter variable ensures that each processed file has a unique name:
+The counter variable ensures unique filenames:

     let COUNTER=COUNTER+1

-You can reset or modify the counter's behavior as per your requirements.
+Reset or modify the counter as required.

-Remember to review and test the script after making any changes to ensure it functions as expected.
+Review and test the script after changes to ensure functionality.

 Contributing
 ------------